 Signore also shared the experience of one executive in particular, who recently decided to allow the company’s marketing team to telecommute.
 After rolling out mobile voice and video solutions, the exec indicated that both employee productivity and morale significantly improved.

-AccessDirect provides ideal communication solutions such as virtual phone that can help facilitate the improvement of employee morale.
+AccessDirect provides ideal collaboration solutions such as virtual phone that can help facilitate the improvement of workplace morale.
 With a virtual PBX phone system, lines can be added to existing mobile devices and the phone service is completely VoIP compatible.
 This enables employees to make use of cost-efficient collaboration solutions such as web-based conferencing using their mobile devices from any location.

 You can read more about how employee morale impacts small businesses in a previous post in our resources section.